gvwilson/fiction/santas/index.md

 Rope ladders were already draped over her side, each with a sailor hanging from it with their arm out.
-One, two, and *three* (Santa Greenwood being rather heavy) and the dinghy was left empty in the ship's wake.<span class="sidenote">The dinghy rather appreciated having some time to itself, what with the first few minutes of its inflated existence being so full of new experiences.
+One, two, and *three* (Santa Greenwood being rather heavy) and the dinghy was left empty in the ship's wake.<span class="note">The dinghy rather appreciated having some time to itself, what with the first few minutes of its inflated existence being so full of new experiences.